telatin/seqfu2/docs/tools/metadata.md

   -s, --split STR        Separator used in filename to identify the sample ID [default: _] --pos INT...
 Which part of the filename is the Sample ID [default: 1]

-  -f, --format TYPE      Output format: dadaist, irida, manifest, metaphage, qiime1, qiime2, lotus, ampliseq, rnaseq, bactopia, mag [default: manifest]
-  -p, --add-path         Add the reads absolute path as column -c, --counts           Add the number of reads as a property column (experimental) -t, --threads INT      Number of simultaneously opened files (legacy: ignored)
+  -f, --format TYPE      Output format: dadaist, irida, manifest,... list to list [default: manifest] -p, --add-path         Add the reads absolute path as column -c, --counts           Add the number of reads as a property column (experimental) -t, --threads INT      Number of simultaneously opened files (legacy: ignored)